StatCan/aaw-argocd-manifests/daaas-system/notebook-restarting/README.md

 Any other relevant information can be found in the [readmes](https://github.com/StatCan/aaw-contrib-containers/tree/feat-notebook-restart/notebook-restart#patch-notebook-sts) for this specific image.

-This muust be ran with the argument `execute` to not invoke a dry run.
+This must be ran with the argument `execute` to not invoke a dry run.
 For now we are doing dry-runs only